 Master of Ceremonies (MC)

-A master of ceremonies or MC is someone who welcomes people to an event.
-They are responsible for keeping it organized and enthusiastic.
+A master of ceremonies or MC is an event planning jargon that refers to the person who welcomes people to an event.
+Therefore, they are responsible for keeping the event organized and enthusiastic.

 On-Site Registration